nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User wants to delete a specific video in a lecture of a module
-2. User requests to delete a specific video by citing its video name, lecture name of the lecture that contains it, and the module code of the module that contains the lecture.
+1. User requests to delete a specific video by citing its video name, lecture name of the lecture that contains it, and the module code of the module that contains the lecture
-3. Le Tracker deletes the video from the lecture of the module
+2. Le Tracker deletes the video from the lecture of the module

    Use case ends.

 **Extensions**

-- 2a.
+- 1a.
 Module code supplied does not follow the module code format.

-  - 2a1.
+  - 1a1.
 Le Tracker shows an error message.

-    Use case resumes at step 1.
+    Use case ends.

-- 2b.
+- 1b.
 Lecture name supplied does not follow the lecture name format.

-  - 2b1.
+  - 1b1.
 Le Tracker shows an error message.

-    Use case resumes at step 1.
+    Use case ends.

-- 2c.
+- 1c.
 Video name supplied does not follow the video name format.

-  - 2c1.
+  - 1c1.
 Le Tracker shows an error message.

-    Use case resumes at step 1.
+    Use case ends.

-- 2d.
+- 1d.
 There is no such module of module code in Le Tracker.

-  - 2d1.
+  - 1d1.
 Le Tracker shows an error message.

-    Use case resumes at step 1.
+    Use case ends.

-- 2e.
-There is no such lecture in the module.
+- 1e.
+There is no such lecture of lecture name in the module.

-  - 2e1.
+  - 1e1.
 Le Tracker shows an error message.

-    Use case resumes at step 1.
+    Use case ends.

-- 2f.
-There is no such video in the lecture.
+- 1f.
+There is no such video of video name in the lecture.

-  - 2f1.
+  - 1f1.
 Le Tracker shows an error message.

-    Use case resumes at step 1.
+    Use case ends.

 #### Delete multiple Videos